ShawTim/react-doge-numpad/README.md

 ![doge](https://github.com/ShawTim/react-doge-numpad/raw/master/react-doge-numpad.png)

-This react component is created by a DOGE lover.
+This react component is created by a *DOGE* lover.
 No it's nth related to the component itself.
 I just want to share my love to DOGE to all of you.

+### This is NOT a joke, this is NOT an assignment of a course.
+This is a working react component.

 ![screenshot](https://github.com/ShawTim/react-doge-numpad/raw/master/screenshot.png)

-This is a Numpad popup.
+This is a Numpad component.
+I build this becoz I want a react numpad component so badly but *MOST* of the react numpad components available in the npmjs are apparently some assignments of some programming courses.
+I give up and I have to build one for myself.
+And now I want to share it to you all.

 [![NPM](https://img.shields.io/npm/v/react-doge-numpad.svg)](https://www.npmjs.com/package/react-doge-numpad) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)